Back to Public Intelligence

 Attempts to "solve" water usage directly, without altering compute geometry, treat the symptom rather than the cause.

-6. Structural Reallocation as the Primary Lever
+5. Structural Reallocation as the Primary Lever

-Meaningful system-level reductions in energy and water usage require structural reallocation, including:
+Meaningful system-level reductions require structural reallocation:

 • redistributing compute spatially to lower peak thermal density